biosustain/dsp_nextflow_training/_sources/course_contents/Tutorial.md

 ```groovy
 nextflow run hello.nf -resume
 ```
 What happened?
 Did your `sayHello()` process run again?
+Notice that the work subdirectory referenced in the summary of the pipeline execution has not changed and contains all results files and logs from the previous run, this step has not run again.

 ## Use command line interface (CLI) parameters for inputs

 > Nextflow has a built-in workflow parameter system called params, which makes it easy to declare and use CLI parameters.

 So try to specify the input from the command line.
-For that you need to modify how the channel is created to get now the ingreeting value from the CLI in the workflow block.
+For that you need to modify how the channel is created to get now the greeting value from the CLI in the workflow block.
 ```groovy
 // create a channel for inputs
 greeting_ch = Channel.of(params.greeting)